 Your career compounds like interest but only if you keep investing in learning

-I started working the day after I finished high school.
-Not because I had a plan, but because I wanted to learn.
-Every role since then was chosen for the same reason: maximum learning velocity over immediate comfort.
-Looking back, the pattern is clear.
+I started working the day after high school.
+Not because I had a plan.
+Because I wanted to learn.
+Every role since then was picked the same way: maximum learning velocity over comfort.
 Careers compound like interest, but only if you keep reinvesting.

 Based on LinkedIn posts about career compounding and the Fingertip acquisition story from 2025.